D2/prod-dv/dv/content/_index.md

 ---

-# Why do you own a blog?
+# About

-I enjoy tinkering and playing with cool tech, I thought a blog would be a good way to showcase the stuff I'm doing, so I made one.
+I enjoy tinkering with weird and wonderful software and using the cool tech, I started this blog to showcase my interest in these and maybe spark somebody elses.

 # Recent Posts